-Briefs in a direct appeal should be prepared and filed in accordance with Rule 38, except that the brief need not contain an appendix (Rule 38.1(k)), and the brief in a case in which the death penalty has been assessed may not exceed 125 pages.
+Briefs in a direct appeal should be prepared and filed in accordance with Rules 9 and 38, except that the brief need not contain an appendix (Rule 38.1(k)).
 All briefs must be filed in the Court of Criminal Appeals.
 The brief must include a short statement of why oral argument would be helpful, or a statement that oral argument is waived.